Notgnoshi/trumperator/README.md

 * Write the paper
 * Add `paper/paper.pdf` to repository on final commit.
 (Don't want to track a binary file that will change a lot)
 * After training full models, look for elbows and train for less epochs
+* Update README at submission time to show how to run scripts, etc.